ghartsel/blog/content/posts/tufte-css.md

 ---
-author: Dave Liepmann
+title: Tufte CSS
+subtitle: A CSS library for creating beautiful Tufte-inspired HTML documents.
+description: "If the description field is not empty, its contents will show in the home page instead of the first 140 characters of the post."
 date: '2023-04-17T16:03:45+0100'
-title: Tufte CSS
-# subtitle: A CSS library for creating beautiful Tufte-inspired HTML documents.
+toc: false
+weight: 100
 meta: true
 math: true
-toc: false
 hideDate: true
 hideReadTime: true
-# categories: [tufte-css]
 ---

 Tufte CSS provides tools to style web articles using the ideas demonstrated by Edward Tufte’s books and handouts.
 Tufte’s style is known for its simplicity, extensive use of sidenotes, tight integration of graphics with text, and carefully chosen typography.{{< marginnote ind="⚠" >}}This demo page is a technical replicate of the original [Tufte CSS](https://edwardtufte.github.io/tufte-css/) page on Edward Tufte's GitHub site.
 Information may not accurately reflect features of the hugo-tufte theme.{{< /marginnote >}}

 Tufte CSS was created by [Dave Liepmann](http://www.daveliepmann.com) and is now an Edward Tufte project.
 The original idea was cribbed from [Tufte-`$\LaTeX{}$`](https://tufte-latex.github.io/tufte-latex/) and [R Markdown’s Tufte Handout format](http://rmarkdown.rstudio.com/tufte_handout_format.html).
 We give hearty thanks to all the people who have contributed to those projects.